-OverviewMECC (the Minnesota Educational Computing Consortium) started as a state agency.
+OverviewMECC (the Minnesota Educational Computing Consortium) started as a state agency in 1973.
 Minnesota had bought lots of Apple computers and created this agency to write educational computer software for the Apple II throughout the '80s.
 The software was given away to schools in Minnesota and elsewhere in the country.
 This prompted many schools to buy Apples (besides ones that were donated in a big tax write-off by Apple itself).
 As a result, lots of Apple II-series computers were used for a long time in elementary schools and MECC became instrumental in Apple getting a hold on the educational market.

 When the company separated itself from the state of Minnesota, the name was changed to Minnesota Educational Computing Corporation.
 MECC was a publisher and distributor of high-quality educational software for children.

 In May, 1996 MECC was acquired by SoftKey International Inc., which in October 24, 1996 changed its name to The Learning Company, Inc. (after another company it has acquired in 1995).
 The Learning Company - Minneapolis was closed in 1999.

 Currently viewing the 50 most recent games.
 Click here to view the complete list.

 Related Web Sites

 - History of Mecc from Stanford University (Features a full history of the company.)